Apply for funding

 Support fund (click to open)

 Fifty-percent of the proceeds from Global Pride will be allocated to the Support Fund.
-The actual amount will be determined in mid-August, prior to the sub-committee meeting to disburse the funds.
 The sub-committee of this fund will determine the amount for each purpose when they review the applications.
 This fund is to support programming, producing events or racial justice activities.

 - Purpose 1: Organizations / groups / Pride organizations to support projects that empower LGBTQI+ communities or Pride events in underserved communities or regions.